LauYeeYu/Museum/content/about.md

 [^1]: A film editing technique in which a series of short shots are sequenced to condense space, time, and information.

+## Site Name: I Am What I Am

+The name comes from *Exodus 3:14* in the Hebrew Bible---"I Am That I Am", or "I am what I am"---a declaration of self-existence and identity.
+Nevertheless, I first encountered it through Leslie Cheung's song *我 (I)*, which gave the phrase a personal, emotional meaning: the courage to be oneself.

 ## Site Project